Historic Quaker Houses of Philadelphia

 By the Historic American Buildings Survey:

-Above: Floorplan of the Johhnson House by Walter H. Poole.
+Above: Floorplan of the Johnson House by Walter H. Poole.
 Image source: Historic American Buildings Survey

-Above: Measured drawings of the Johhnson House by Walter H. Poole.
+Above: Measured drawings of the Johnson House by Walter H. Poole.
 Image source: Historic American Buildings Survey

 The Johnson House